yudataguy/Awesome-Japanese/readme.md

 ### Genki:baby:

 Everyone's favorite Japanese textbook.
 Recommended for beginners.
-Description: The second edition of the most highly regarded teaching textbook on the Japanese language, covering speaking, listening, reading, and writing to cultivate overall language ability.
+*Description*: The second edition of the most highly regarded teaching textbook on the Japanese language, covering speaking, listening, reading, and writing to cultivate overall language ability.
 Each lesson in the revised edition features a new section dubbed "Culture Notes", and now includes the audio CD companion which is in mp3 format ready to install on any music player.
 In Japanese/English.

 * [Official](http://genki.japantimes.co.jp/index_en)
 * Amazon:moneybag: